 February 2023

-Aptos Module Critical Design Review
+Critical Design Review

-March 2023
+October 2023

-March 2023
+October 2023

-April 2023
+April 2024

-April 2023
+April 2024

-Active Control Test Campaign
+Active Control Test Flight

-The first iteration of the Aptos control module will be developed over the course of just eight months.
+The first iteration of the Aptos control module was developed over the course of just eight months.
+During this time, the Pathfinder rocket was designed and built alongside the module.

 Pathfinder